AllyYL/casestudy/src/projects/bloom.md

 ## Future Considerations

-Looking ahead, there’s potential to extend the tool’s utility with features that better support iterative and collaborative workflows, including:
+Looking ahead, there's potential to extend the tool's utility with features that better support iterative and collaborative workflows, including:

 <ul>
     <li>Version control for tracking design iterations and reverting changes